-The Public Sector has set out its plans to use data more effectively to deliver better public services for citizens.
+The Public Sector has set out its plans to use data more effectively to deliver better public services for citizens through data management.
 It is no secret that accessing and sharing data can improve the design, efficiency and outcomes of services.
-In Somerset, they have found that sharing data digitally between GPs and hospitals can enable early identification of high risk patients, which has reduced hospital admissions by up to 30 per cent.
+In Somerset, they have found that sharing data digitally between GPs and hospitals can enable early identification of high-risk patients, which has reduced hospital admissions by up to 30 per cent.
 The challenge now is to create a data infrastructure to share data across multiple departments and services.
 But this is not easy against a landscape where each service can have hundreds of incompatible legacy systems.

 Reform identifies key ways that we can move this forward whilst a broader data model is developed:

-- Adopt Open Standards at every opportunity to avoid vendor lock-in.
+- ii) Adopt Open Standards at every opportunity to avoid vendor lock-in.

-- Local Government can start to test data sharing approaches to demonstrate where initiatives can be scaled nationally.
+- iv) Local Government can start to test data-sharing approaches to demonstrate where initiatives can be scaled nationally.

 Moving forward towards a stronger, more inclusive data structure need not be a mammoth task.
-You can push for change at the micro level which can then be taken up to Data leaderships for cross departmental collaboration.
+You can push for change at the micro level which can then be taken up to Data leadership for cross-departmental collaboration.

 The biggest barrier to data sharing is public trust.
 In 2020, the CDEI published its first report on public sector data sharing.
 The report’s survey results suggested that a significant proportion of the population (between 40-60% of people) believes that the government’s use of data is not serving their interests.
 Making sure that all data sharing is held to agreed standards of security and ethics is key to winning public trust.
 As long as trust remains weak, progress towards sharing across departments will be limited.